Keysight/jpl-sphinx/docs/custom/getting_started.rst

 See the **ShowHostInfo** step (should link)

+.. _target1:
 The Second Section of Getting Started
 =====================================
-This section is used to test if links within the same section are working
+This section is used to test if links within the same section are working.

 The Third Section of Getting Started
 ====================================